albertfgu/diffwave-sashimi/README.md

 The flags `in_channels` and `out_channels` control the data dimension.
 The three flags `diffusion_step_embed_dim_{in,mid,out}` control DiffWave parameters for the diffusion step embedding.
-The flag `unconditional` determines whether to do unconditional or conditional generation (using dataset SC09 and LibreSpeech respectively).
+The flag `unconditional` determines whether to do unconditional or conditional generation.
 These flags are common to both backbones.

 ### WaveNet